haenelt/GBB/example_data/README.md

 THE GM/CSF boundary surface can be used as additional surface mesh (argument `-p`).
 The surface resulted from the same segmentation as explained for `lh.white`.
 If set, the final deformation field will be applied to that surface as well.

 #### vein.nii
 Optionally, a vein mask can be set (argument `-v`).
 This mask is mandatory if `devein_params["run"] = True` in the configuration file `config.py`.
-It will also be used if `reg_params["run"] = True` but is not mandatory here.
+It will also be used if `gbb_params["run"] = True` but is not mandatory here.
 The binary mask was computed by thresholding the mean_epi.nii and a corresponding tSNR image.

 #### control_points.dat
 For anchoring, control points have to be set (argument `-a`).
 The file was generated using the FreeSurfer [[1]](#1) viewer FreeView [[2]](#2).